Murray Edwards College, Cambridge: Arms and logo

 In plain English, this means: on a black background, place the following features in silver.
 Vertically in the centre, place a dolphin with head downwards to the left.
 On top, place three stars horizontally across.
 Bordering the arms, place a square wave representing the battlements of a castle.

 The black castellation round the arms marks the college's location on Castle Hill.
 The three stars are borrowed from the Murray coat of arms, while the heraldic dolphin symbolises a youthful spirit of exploration and discovery, and a kindly intelligence.

 The college had designed a new logo to mark its transition from New Hall to Murray Edwards College.
 It was based on the design of the interior of the dining hall (the "Dome") and was called the 'spark'.
 However, on consultation with its alumnae, the college decided to continue to use its arms in official materials.

-Buildings
+Buildings and grounds

 Like many of the other Cambridge colleges, Murray Edwards College was not built all at one time but expanded as the need arose, over several time periods.
 The college therefore has several accommodation blocks of differing styles.
 In order of construction: